MeronTekie/local-business-api/README.md

 - Open the project in your preferred text editor, we recommend VSCode.
 - In the root directory, confirm there is a .gitignore file

-- Make sure to ingnore sensitive data/file so they do not get pushed to remote repository
+- Make sure to ignore sensitive data/file so they do not get pushed to remote repository
 - Add:

   ```
   */obj/
   */bin/
-  *.vscode
   */appsettings.json
   ```